Postpartum Fatigue

 Nutritional Strategies to Combat Fatigue

-• Fiber-rich whole grains like oats, quinoa, and brown rice
+• Fiber-rich whole grains: Oats, quinoa, and brown rice

-• Vegetables like broccoli, spinach, kale, sweet potatoes, and carrots
+• Vegetables: Broccoli, spinach, kale, sweet potatoes, and carrots

-• Low glycemic index fruits like apples, pears, and berries
+• Low GI fruits: Apples, pears, and berries

-• Low-mercury seafood like salmon, trout, tilapia, and shrimp
+• Low-mercury seafood: Salmon, trout, tilapia, and shrimp

 • Eggs

-Fats including omega-3 fatty acids, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are essential for addressing inflammation, which may contribute to fatigue.
-These fats support muscle repair, help maintain lean body mass, and enhance overall energy levels by reducing inflammation and improving metabolic functions.
+Healthy fats, especially omega-3 fatty acids like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), can reduce inflammation, which contributes to postpartum fatigue.
+These fats support muscle repair, maintain lean body mass, and improve energy levels by lowering inflammation and improving metabolic function.
 [24-26]

 • Salmon